MetPX/sarracenia/doc/mirroring_use_case.rst

 -----------------

-In November 2016, Environment and Climate Change Canada's (ECCC) Meteorological Service of Canada (MSC), as part of a the High Performance Computing Replacement (HPCR) project asked for very large directory trees to be mirrored in real-time.
+In November 2016, Environment and Climate Change Canada's (ECCC) Meteorological Service of Canada (MSC), as part of the High Performance Computing Replacement (HPCR) project asked for very large directory trees to be mirrored in real-time.
+Shared Services Canada (SSC) had primary responsibility for deployment of HPCR, with ECCC/MSC being the sole user community.
 It was known from the outset that these trees would be too large to deal with using ordinary tools.
 It is expected that it will take about 15 months to explore the issue and arrive at an effective operational deployment.
 It should be noted that SSC worked throughout this period in close partnership with ECCC, and that this deployment required the very active participation of sophisticated users to follow along with the twists and turns and different avenues explored and implemented.